adhishthite/kura/ui/README.md

 ## Layout
 The main interface splits the screen into two halves: cluster hierarchy and map on the top, and cluster details below.
 Each section is scrollable while the page itself remains fixed.

+### Card Component

+UI panels rely on a lightweight `Card` component composed with Tailwind CSS.
+The component wraps content in a bordered, rounded container and provides simple header, content, and footer sections for consistent spacing.